ofekatr/weather-app/README.md

 # Weather Dashboard App
-A dashboard interface for clients to consume weather related information for cities all over the world.
+A dashboard interface for clients to consume weather details for cities all over the world.

 ## Features
 - Real-time accurate daily and weekly forecasts for cities around the world.